m417z/ntdoc/descriptions/kuser_shared_data.md

     // Mirrors nt!KePointerAuthMask.
 Only used for ARM64, zero on x64.
 Initialized once at boot.
     // Contains a mask to apply to a pointer value to extract authentication "PAC" bits together with a sign
-    // bit (highest bit preceeding the PAC).
+    // bit (highest bit preceding the PAC).
 If PAC is not used, or PAC size is not exactly 8 bits, value is simply
     // zero (confirmed win11 24H2 and earlier).
 So the only values possible are 0 and 0xFF80'0000'0000'0000 [2025-08].
     UINT64 UserPointerAuthMask;                     // 730 𝍌 available since win11 22H2